kelu124/murgen-dev-kit/Session_5.md

 - Getting the first logs using BitScope Python API
 - Getting the first raw image
 - Getting the first SC:
--- length of each image is custom, as the header containing the position changes -- ScanConversion is heavy, so we are proposing a decimation
+--length of each image is custom, as the header containing the position changes --ScanConversion is heavy, so we are proposing a decimation
 #### Issues
 - BitScope only trigs on "wide" pulses, so we had to add a 10us pulse from the Arduino so to trig on this signal, not on errors from the Arduino pulser.
 We got Pin11 do this, still playing with PORTB.
 - Python is slow... so if we look at the full image logs, we see that the image takes 2.5s roughly to get 60 lines.
 Thanks to Python.
 We are missing a couple of the lines.
 Thanksfully, we know were each line was shot!